From vision to action perspective

 Preconditions for new initiatives

 , it remains mandatory for new buildings to use the roof surface for solar panels in combination with green roofs (to retain rainwater and limit heat stress).
 Cooperation can also be sought in this area to work towards collective energy hubs on the sites.
 At Dentgenbach, companies are starting a pilot project to coordinate generation and consumption (also known as an energy hub).
-If this proves successful, a similar approach could also be adopted elsewhere.
+If this proves successful, such an approach could also be adopted elsewhere.

 • The initiative contributes to circularity by reducing waste streams or reusing residual flows in the municipality of Kerkrade and the Parkstad region.